rexresearch

 repeatability is not good, will produce steam effects of sample

-it is very important to find a more convenient and effective
+Therefore, it is very important to find a more convenient and

-method for the extraction of adenosine triphosphate with both
+effective method for the extraction of adenosine triphosphate

-ATPase inhibition and luciferase protection, which is important
+with both ATPase inhibition and luciferase protection, which is

-for the improvement and promotion of bioluminescence analysis.
+important for the improvement and promotion of bioluminescence

-simple extraction device for the problems existing in the physical
+and simple extraction device for the problems existing in the

-and chemical release means of adenosine triphosphate in the
+physical and chemical release means of adenosine triphosphate in

-device should have the advantages of easy to use, less sample
+detection.
+The device should have the advantages of easy to use,

-consumption, good repeatability, and almost no steam spillover.
+less sample consumption, good repeatability, and almost no steam

 In order to achieve the above object, the technical solution of